akhil-gautam/headlinebits/README.md

+## NOTICE!!
+It has stopped working as newsapi doesn't allow requests from browers other than localhost.

 This project is built just to showcase a dark card's UI.

 The news is fetched from https://newsapi.org/ with a limit of 500 requests per day.